Security of Payment Act: Claiming Progress Payments for Construction Work Done

 If any of these disputes arise, the party seeking payment would be entitled to make an adjudication application under S12.
 The claimant can alternatively make an adjudication application where the other party challenges the amount claimed.

-In making an adjudication application, BCA provides applicants with a checklist of required documents and some guidelines on making an application.
+For the purposes of making an adjudication application, BCA provides applicants with a brochure of the adjudication timelines and some guidelines on making an application.

 Enforcing the Adjudicator’s Decision

 In terms of enforcement, a wide range of measures are available.
 Section 27 allows for an adjudication decision to be enforced as if it were a court order.
 However, additional measures are available.
 For example, some may be concerned that their claim may be good in law but is practically useless, such as when the other party is insolvent.
 In such cases, Section 24 allows successful claimants to claim the adjudicated amount against the principal, or the party who is ultimately funding the project.
 This tends to be applicable in larger projects where the builder is contracting with a subsidiary company within a corporate group which has fewer assets than its parent company.
 Additionally, successful claimants have the right to take back goods supplied until payment has been made.
 Similarly, successful claimants have a right to suspend work or supply of goods until payment is made.